You probably have heard about the famous iCloud leaks of celebrity photos, right? And you know the significance of digital data.

 Depending on the type of Mac computers you are using, MacBook Pro/Air, iMac, or Mac Pro/Mini, it may be equipped with a different kind of storage media.

-For example, in 2018 most new MacBooks are now shipped with an SSD, while certain iMac models still have the options for you to choose between Fusion Drive and Flash Storage.
+For example, most new MacBooks are now shipped with an SSD, while certain iMac models still have the options for you to choose between Fusion Drive and Flash Storage.

 If your Mac is with an SSD and you want to check whether it’s TRIM enabled, see this article for how.

-How to Permanently Delete Files on an SSD-based Mac?
+How to Permanently Delete files on SSD-Based Mac?

-However, if you are still paranoid and want to make sure the deleted files are 100% unrecoverable, you can use CleanMyMac 3.
+However, if you are still paranoid and want to make sure the deleted files are 100% unrecoverable, you can use CleanMyMac.

 Here’s how to completely erase unwanted files or folders with the app: